willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I got a message that said to plug in and charge my PC.
 Why?

 If you're using a laptop, Windows Mixed Reality works best when the PC is both fully charged and plugged in.

+### What is the Experience options setting?

+The Experience options setting (**Settings > Mixed reality > Headset display > Experience options**) allows you to change the Windows Mixed Reality performance settings.
+This enables you to choose the best possible experience for your hardware configuration across a range of content.
+The 90Hz experience is available to all systems, but you might want to try Automatic to see which setting you prefer.
+Here are the options:
+* Automatic: Windows Mixed Reality will determine the best experience for your hardware configuration.
+For most people, this is the best choice to start with.
+* 60Hz: Sets the refresh rate to 60Hz and turns off certain features, such as video capture and preview in Mixed Reality Portal.
+* 90Hz: Sets the refresh rate to 90Hz.

 ### I have questions about my headset hardware.